EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 - You do not need to disable your firewall or change router settings.
 Ngrok allows you to securely forward your port without needing to poke a whole in your firewall.

-This project uses a Restful server architecture (RestAPI), which just means we are not storing any session data on the rasberry pi 5.
 Make sure you have enough free memory on your rasberry pi 5 to take the HDR images and compress them while running the server scripts.